-The Department of Education will allow you to file your Free Application for Federal Student Aid on October 1st each year.
-For example, if you are going to attend college in September 2022, you will need to complete the 2022-2023FAFSA after October 1, 2021.
+The Department of Education will allow you to file your Free Application for Federal Student Aid on and after October 1, 2022 until June 30, 2024.

 State of Pennsylvania Deadlines

 The Pennsylvania Higher Education Agency Association (PHEAA) (or PA State Grant Program as it is also known) offers eligible Pennsylvania residents the opportunity to apply for the state grant.
 A grant is money that does not have to be repaid back to the PA State Grant Program.
 PHEAA suggests that students and families file the FAFSA by May 1st each year as the Free Application for Federal Student